Underage 21 DUI Charges

 A young person charged with DUI can face severe sanctions including jail time or incarceration, probation, fines, court costs, community service hours, a driver’s license suspension.

-The indirect consequences can be even more expensive, including an increase in insurance premiums that can last for more than 3 years after the conviction.
+The indirect consequences can be even more expensive, including an increase in insurance premiums that can last for more than three (3) years after the conviction.
 Perhaps most importantly, the DUI conviction can limit the young person’s future employment and educational opportunities.
-High school and college students may also face disciplinary actions including be expelled from school.
+High school and college students may also face disciplinary actions, including being expelled from school.

-Simply smelling alcohol on the driver’s breath after a traffic stop might be sufficient to have probable cause for an investigation when the driver is a juvenile or under age 21 driver.
+Simply smelling alcohol on the driver’s breath after a traffic stop might be sufficient to establish probable cause for an investigation when the driver is a juvenile or under 21.

-If the young person declines the DUI officer’s request for a chemical test, or if the breath test reading is over .02 then an automatic administrative suspension will occur unless a demand for an administrative suspension is requested to invalidate the suspension.
+If the young person declines the DUI officer’s request for a chemical test or if the breath test reading is over .02, an automatic administrative suspension will occur unless an administrative suspension is requested to invalidate the suspension.

-That request for a formal review hearing must be made in writing within the 10 days after the arrest of the under age 21 driver in Tampa, FL.
+A request for a formal review hearing must be made in writing within 10 days of the underage driver’s arrest in Tampa, FL.

 How Long is the Administrative Suspension for a Person under 21 Accused of DUI?